This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Olympic marmot can only be found on the Olympic Peninsula and are so cool I hope you see one.

-Lakes in Olympic National Park
+3. Visit the Lakes in Olympic National Park

 From Lake Crescent to Lake Quinault, from Hoh Lake to Heart Lake, the Olympic Peninsula has no shortage of beautiful bodies of water.